Completed research

 Lead partner: RWTH Aachen University, Germany

-Description : The aim of EduCamp is to bring education for sustainable development to Egyptian society.
-This is done by setting up educational centers at seven Egyptian universities, developing innovative teaching materials on ESD and implementing a further education program where professors are taught ESD, who in turn train teachers in Egypt.
-The specific project goals of EduCamp are: 1.) the establishment of seven "Centers of Excellence" within Egyptian universities to offer and train activities on Education for Sustainable Development, 2.) the development of "EduCamp ESD Teaching and Learning Kits" for students aged 10 to 14 with over 200 activities on the topics of sustainability, biodiversity, energy, agriculture and water that are aligned with the Egyptian curriculum, 3.) the development of innovative teaching methods for school children, 4.) the development and implementation of a "Training of Trainers" program, in which professors are trained on ESD topics and methods, who in turn train Egyptian teachers, 5.) the creation of a virtual platform for networking and the exchange of knowledge and experience on sustainable development.
-EduCamp is the first initiative in Egypt that structurally connects universities and schools.
+Description: The aim of EduCamp is to bring education for sustainable development to Egyptian society.
+This is done by setting up education centres at seven Egyptian universities, developing innovative teaching materials on ESD and implementing a further education programme where professors are taught ESD, who in turn train teachers in Egypt.
+The specific project goals of EduCamp are: 1.) the establishment of seven "Centres of Excellence" within Egyptian universities to offer and train activities on Education for Sustainable Development, 2.) the development of "EduCamp ESD Teaching and Learning Kits" for pupils aged 10 to 14 with over 200 activities on the topics of sustainability, biodiversity, energy, agriculture and water that are aligned with the Egyptian curriculum, 3.) the development of innovative teaching methods for schoolchildren, 4.) the development and implementation of a "Training of Trainers" programme in which professors are trained on ESD topics and methods, who in turn train Egyptian teachers, 5.) the creation of a virtual platform for networking and the exchange of knowledge and experience on the topic of sustainable development.
+EduCamp is the first initiative in Egypt to structurally link universities and schools.
 The RCE Graz-Styria is responsible for the Training of Trainers modules.

 Funding: Federal Ministry of Science and Research as part of the "Project MINT-Massenfächer" tender